 Who we are

 Now more than ever, organisations have a crucial role to play in devising resourceful solutions to society’s problems.
-CampaignKent are more than service providers; we are direct channels to all the things that could be changed for the better within the homelessness sector in Kent.
-We are the campaign team at Catching Lives and we are advocates of the unheard and vulnerable and the services that support them.
+CampaignKent CIC are more than service providers; we are direct channels to all the things that could be changed for the better within the homelessness sector in Kent.
+We are advocates of the unheard and vulnerable and the services that support them.

 Campaigning is a critical element of civil society.
 It is a way of making our voices heard, establishing rights, and changing behaviour or the law.
 It is one of the tools we use to help build a good and fair society.